 There are a lot of things in life I don’t like to share, but I do like to share my Amazon Prime.
-These days, it’s like a barter system with all the digital subscriptions we have — I’ll share my Amazon Prime if you give me your Netflix login.
+In fact, I’m a fan of bartering digital subscriptions.
+I’ll share my Amazon Prime if you give me your Netflix login.
 And so on.

 Thankfully, it’s actually pretty easy to share an Amazon Prime account among multiple people for the same address, but it’s possible even if you have people on the account with different addresses.
 And at $139 a year, you could even call it a smart financial choice.

 We see two different ways to share an Amazon Prime membership.
 Hopefully, this helps you decide which way is right for you!